-Perched between the mountains at a dizzying height of 12400 ft above sea level, the Tsomgo Lake is one of the few high-altitude lakes in India situated on the Gangtok -Nathula highway.
-This lake is a part of every tourist's itinerary and for a good reason - its overwhelming scenic beauty.
-Enveloped by steep snow-capped mountains and resting between a bright green carpet of alpine forests, the charming beauty of Tsongmo Lake is bound to leave you in awe.
+Perched between the mountains at a dizzying height of 12400 ft above sea level, the Tsomgo Lake is one of the few high-altitude lakes in India situated on the Gangtok - Nathu La highway.
+Also popularly known as Changu Lake, it is a part of every tourist's itinerary and for a good reason - the overwhelming scenic beauty.
+Enveloped by steep snow-capped mountains and resting between a bright green carpet of alpine forests, the charming beauty of Tsogmo Lake is bound to leave you in awe.
 The lake's mesmerising scenic allure combined with its legendary significance to the locals definitely makes it a must visit attraction of Sikkim.

-Tsongmo Lake is a glacial lake that derives its water from the melting snows of the mountains around it.
+Tsomgo Lake is a glacial lake that derives its water from the melting snows of the mountains around it.
 This glacial lake is famous for its colour changing waters.
-Monsoons see a bright aquamarine lake whereas, in the winters, the lake freezes into a translucent cover of ice.
+Monsoons see a bright aquamarine lake whereas, in the winters, it freezes into a translucent cover of ice.
 As the summer approaches in mid-May, the periphery of this lake is dotted with a thousand blossoming flowers that lend the waters a riot of vibrant colours.

-In the Bhutia language, Tso means lake and Mgo mean head and essentially means 'Source of the water', holding immense religious and cultural significance to the Bhutia people.
-Considered as a sacred lake by the Sikkimese, Tsomgo Lake is associated with many myths and legends.
+In the Bhutia language, 'Tso' means lake and 'Mgo' mean head and essentially means 'source of the water', holding immense religious and cultural significance to the Bhutia people.
+Considered as a sacred lake by the Sikkimese, Changu Lake is associated with many myths and legends.
 They say the Buddhist monks used to analyse the colour of the lake to forecast the future!

 Compare quotes from upto 3 travel agents for free